Building the AI-First Bank: A Strategic Guide

 Scenario: Investment analysts at RBC Capital Markets cover hundreds of public companies.
 When companies release SEC filings or earnings reports, analysts must review the information and update investment recommendations—often within hours of disclosure.

 The solution: RBC deployed Aiden, a multi-agent research platform.
-When a covered company files with the SEC, three specialized agents activate: an SEC Filing Agent extracts financial data and risk factors, an Earnings Agent compares results to forecasts, and a News Agent monitors real-time media coverage.
-An orchestration agent synthesizes these inputs and generates preliminary research notes for analyst review.
+When a covered company files with the SEC, specialized agents activate: one extracts financial data and risk factors, another compares results to forecasts, and a third monitors real-time media coverage.
+An orchestration agent synthesizes these inputs into preliminary research notes for analyst review.

-Outcome: Analysis that previously required 2-3 hours of manual document review now completes in minutes.
+Outcome: Analysis that previously required 2-3 hours of manual document review can be completed in minutes.
 Analysts receive structured summaries highlighting what changed and why it matters, allowing them to focus on generating investment insights rather than gathering data.4

 7 Three Pathways to Agentic Banking

 Most regional banks still run core systems on decades-old mainframes.
-The good news: banks don’t need full modernization before deploying agents.
+The good news is that full modernization is not required to begin deploying agents.
 Insight-focused agents layer onto legacy systems through APIs.
 However, agents that execute processes or make autonomous decisions require modern data platforms and real-time connectivity.

 Moving from vision to execution requires a practical roadmap.
-Banks can introduce agentic AI through three distinct approaches, each suited to different organizational contexts, risk appetites, and strategic goals.
+Banks can adopt agentic AI through three distinct approaches, each aligned to different risk appetites, technical readiness, and strategic objectives.

 Pathway 1: Smart Overlay